Rahman-464/Rahman-464.github.io/content/authors/admin/_index.md

     summary: |
       Studied blockchain architecture, consensus algorithms, and smart contract development.

----

-## About Me
+# -----------------------------------
+# ABOUT ME
+# -----------------------------------
+bio: |
   Md Hafijur Rahman is a Ph.D. candidate in Mechanical Engineering at The Pennsylvania State University, where his research focuses on defect dynamics and low-temperature annealing techniques in radiation-damaged materials and semiconductor devices.
 He earned his M.Sc. in Mechanical Engineering from the University of Alberta, Canada, and completed his B.Sc. in Mechanical Engineering from Bangladesh University of Engineering and Technology (BUET).
   His academic journey reflects a strong commitment to advancing materials science through innovative, energy-efficient solutions.
+---